Tobe Nwigwe: Personal life

 Nwigwe is from the Alief neighborhood of Houston in the U.S. state of Texas.

 He is of Nigerian descent, and hails from the Igbo ethnic group.
 He was raised Catholic, but later began attending nondenominational churches.

 Tobe played high school and then college football at the University of North Texas.
 He was being considered for draft by the NFL, however, a Lisfranc ligament tear left him unable to play.
 He then founded the nonprofit TeamGINI, a name derived from “Gịnị bụ mkpa gị??” which translates to “What’s your need?” in the Igbo language.
 TeamGINI aims to help families in need by giving them gifts that aid them in gaining financial literacy and independence.
 After encouragement from the motivational speaker Eric Thomas, Nwigwe began focusing on music.

 Tobe is married to Martica Ivory "Fat" Nwigwe, née Rogers.
-They have 5 children, Ivory, Sage, Chukwueze, Chikodili and Jachike.
+They have five children: Ivory, Sage, Chukwueze, Chikodili and Jachike.

+Tobe's first cousin is Kele Okereke from the UK band Bloc Party.